 - Ask in order to develop empathy for our customer

 - Define the design challenge based on customer insights

 - Prototype a new experience, product or service

-- Test our prototypes to learn from our customers’ feedback
+- Test our prototypes to learn from customers’ feedback

-However, effective implementation of Design Thinking has to consider the following implications:
+However, for Design Thinking to be effectively implemented, we need to consider the following implications:

-- Costs: Creating unique Individual Experience often requires time, resources and technology to make it happen.
-Careful evaluation is needed to ensure that it is weighed against costs involved.
+Creating unique Individual Experience often requires time, resources and technology to make it happen.
+Careful evaluation is necessary to ensure that it is weighed against costs involved.

 Investment in technology as an enabler can be expensive both in terms of upfront as well as system maintenance.